Skip to main content

 Dental bone grafts are used to increase the amount and density of bone in your jaw to repair bone loss, creating a sturdy amount of bone for a dental implant and supporting your existing teeth.
 Your dentist may recommend this procedure prior to a dental implant to improve the appearance of your mouth or as a way to stabilize your existing teeth if you've experienced bone loss.2

-The dentist — though alternatively you may see a specialist like a periodontist or oral surgeon to perform your dental bone graft — uses your own bone, human or animal donor bone or synthetic bone materials to stabilize the area of bone loss and encourage your body to produce new bone growth.
-Some doctors may also combine the graft material with platelet-rich plasma to promote healing and encourage your body to produce new bone tissue.2
+The dentist — though alternatively you may see a specialist like a periodontist or oral surgeon to perform your dental bone graft — uses your own bone, human or animal donor bone or synthetic bone materials to stabilize the area of bone loss and encourage your body to produce new bone growth.3 Some dentists may also combine the graft material with platelet-rich plasma to promote healing and encourage your body to produce new bone tissue.4

 Who Needs a Dental Bone Graft?

-Dental bone grafting treats several conditions caused by bone loss in the jaw, and your doctor will recommend a dental bone graft for those who:2
+Dental bone grafting treats several conditions caused by bone loss in the jaw, and your dentist will recommend a dental bone graft for those who:5

 • Need a dental implant to replace a damaged or missing tooth but don't have enough bone to support the implant